ddhartma/Introduction-to-Neural-Networks/README.md

     ![image12]

 # Underfitting and Overfitting <a name="under_over"></a>
-- A good model captures the undelying logic of the dataset
+- A good model captures the undelying logic of the dataset.
 - However: There are two adverserial extremes:
     - Underfitting
     - Overfitting